-Scottish Government budget to be published
+Scottish Government Budget to be published

 “Clearly that’s not something we can follow and wouldn’t want to follow.”

-According to the Scottish Tories, changes already made to the tax system in Scotland mean the majority of people are paying more tax than elsewhere in the UK.
+According to the Scottish Conservatives, changes already made to the tax system in Scotland mean the majority of people are paying more tax than elsewhere in the UK.

 The party’s finance spokeswoman Liz Smith said: “The median annual Scottish salary is almost £2,000 above the threshold at which Scots workers pay more tax than they would south of the border.”